AkshayGarad/Reducing-Docker-Image/README.md

 ## Step 4.
 Multistage Build
 In our previous configurations, we were copying all of our source codes into the working directory.

 But it’s unnecessary as we only need the build folder to serve our website.
-So now

-, we will use the concept of multi-stage build to cut down the unnecessary code and dependencies from our final image.
+So now, we will use the concept of multi-stage build to cut down the unnecessary code and dependencies from our final image.

 The configuration will look something like this.